AHeimberger/SystemC-2.3-Pretty-Printer/documentation/SystemC.md

 rm -rf ${SYSTEMC_VERSION}
 ```

-As described in INSTALL it is your decision if you leave your objdir folder or not.
+As described in `INSTALL` it is your decision if you leave your objdir folder or not.
 Later on you can use make to un-install SystemC.

 The following command adds your SystemC directory to the export environment variables.
 Doing this from the command line will not add the environment variable permanently.
 Therefore after a logout or closing the shell the variable is lost.
 To add environment variables permanently see <a href="http://unix.stackexchange.com/questions/117467/how-to-permanently-set-environmental-variables">following link</a>.
-In my case I added a <b>systemc23.sh</b> file to the <b>/etc/profile.d/</b> directory which contains following assignment.
+In my case I added a `systemc23.sh` file to the `/etc/profile.d/` directory which contains following assignment.
 Eventually you need to logout and login again.

 ```sh
 cd /etc/profile.d/